Stuffed toy: Cultural impact, marketing, and collectors

-Children, as well as adults, can use stuffed toys as comfort objects forming connections with them, often sleeping or cuddling with them for comfort.
+Children, as well as adults, can use stuffed toys as comfort objects, forming connections with them, often sleeping or cuddling with them for comfort.
 They can be sentimental objects that reduce anxiety around separation, self-esteem, and fear of the night.
 In 2019 about a third of British adults reported sleeping with soft toys, and almost half had kept their childhood toys.

+In developmental psychology, stuffed toys are often described as transitional objects, helping some children negotiate the gradual shift from dependence on caregivers toward greater emotional independence.

 History

 In 1878, The Delineator, an American magazine that offered sewing patterns, offered a "Pattern for an elephant and blanket" that was intended to be a child's toy.

 Two years later, the first known commercially available stuffed felt elephant originally sold as a pincushion, was made by Margarete Steiff, founder of the German Steiff company in 1880, using the Delinator pattern.
 Steiff used newly developed technology for manufacturing upholstery to make its stuffed toys.
 In 1892, the Ithaca Kitty became one of the first mass-produced stuffed animal toys in the United States, which was sold as "The Tabby Cat" printed pattern on muslin by Arnold Print Works.

 Homemade sock monkeys have been part of U.S. and Canadian culture since the Great Depression.

 The toy industry significantly expanded in the early 20th century.
 In 1903, Richard Steiff, nephew of Margarete, designed a soft stuffed bear that differed from earlier traditional rag dolls because it was made of plush furlike fabric.
 As an art student in Stuttgart he visited the zoo and sketched the bears, which became the inspiration for his first life-like toy bear, known as "55 PB".
 At the same time, in the US, Morris Michtom created the first teddy bear after being inspired by a drawing of President "Teddy" Roosevelt with a bear cub.
 In 1903, the character Peter Rabbit from English author Beatrix Potter was the first fictional character to be made into a patented stuffed toy.
 The following year they went on sale and were mass produced by Steiff.
 The popularity of stuffed toys grew, with numerous manufacturers forming in Germany, the United Kingdom, and the United States.
 Many people also handmade their own stuffed toys.
 For instance, sock monkeys originated when parents turned old socks into toys during the Great Depression.

 In 1921, A. A. Milne bought a stuffed toy from Harrods department store in London for his son Christopher Robin, a toy which would later inspire the author's creation of Winnie-the-Pooh.
 Stuffed toys of Paddington Bear, a character created by Michael Bond, were first produced by the family of Jeremy Clarkson in 1972, with the family eventually selling the rights to London-based Hamleys toy store.